compbiozurich/UZH-BIO392/course-results/2021/john-oehninger/Day05_Genomic_File_Formats+Storage.md

 ## Types of formats

 ### SAM
-Stands for Sequence Alignment Map.
+Stands for **Sequence Alignment Map**.
 Was developed by Hang Li and Bob Handsaker et al. It was developed when the 1000 Genomes Project wanted to move away from the MAQ mapper format and decided to design a new format.
 The format consists of:
-* header
+* Header
-* alignment section
+* Alignment section

 Here is an example of a SAM file with descriptions of all the variables.
 <p align="center">